Eruanne2/AlignFinancial/README.md

   * [Methodology](#methodology)

 # Overview
-Align Financial, an [Ally Bank](https://www.ally.com/bank/) clone, is an online-only bank that offers interest checking, heigh-yield savings, and money market accounts.
+Align Financial, an [Ally Bank](https://www.ally.com/bank/) clone, is an online-only bank that offers interest checking, high-yield savings, and money market accounts.
 Because Align has no offices and all business is conducted online, their website is a clean interface designed around functionality and easy navigation.

 # Stack
 * PostgreSQL